flavorstudios/website/README.md

 ## Scheduled maintenance

 Authenticated cron endpoints keep cache and feeds fresh.
-Set `CRON_SECRET` in the environment (see `.env.local.example`).
+Set `CRON_SECRET` in the environment (see `.env.local.example`). `BASE_URL` must include the protocol and point to the production domain so scheduled functions can call back into the site.

 ### Jobs
 - `POST /api/cron/revalidate` – revalidates `/`, `/blog` and `/tags` (hourly).